Diversity in deep generative models and generative AI: Representation of the target distribution

-\begin{remark} The distance employed in the algorithm corresponds to a kernel-based statistical distance; we refer to \cite{turinici_radonsobolev_2021} for considerations on the usefulness and properties of such a distance. \end{remark}
+where the kernel $h$ is defined for any $a\ge 0$ by $h(x)=\sqrt{ \|x\|^2 +a^2}- a$.
+The distance $d(\cdot,\cdot)$ is a kernel-based statistical distance; we refer to \cite{turinici_radonsobolev_2021,turinici_huber_2022} for considerations its usefulness and properties.
+Note that in particular it is not obvious that $d\left( \frac{1}{J}\sum_{j=1}^J \delta_{X_j}, \frac{1}{B}\sum_{b=1}^B \delta_{z_b} \right)\ge 0$ for any choice of vectors $X$ and $z$, but this can be proven with tools from the theory of Reproducing Kernel Hilbert Spaces (RKHS); in particular in \cite{turinici_huber_2022} it is proven that such a distance is of Gaussian mixture type.
+This statistical distance can be extended also to general measures (not only sums of Diracs) by the definition~:

-With these provisions we can describe our algorithm (see below).
-It uses a repeated sampling from the target distribution in order to stochastically minimize the distance from the candidate $ \frac{1}{J}\sum_{j=1}^J \delta_{X_j}$ to the target distribution $\mu_L$ (for GAN/VAE $\mu_L$ is a multi-variate normal).
+With these provisions we can introduce our two algorithms below \ref{alg:tcalgo_sample_normal} and \ref{alg:tcalgo_sample_empirical}.
+Both use repeated sampling from the target distribution in order to stochastically minimize the distance from the candidate $ \frac{1}{J}\sum_{j=1}^J \delta_{X_j}$ to the target distribution.
+The difference between the two algorithms is the following: \ref{alg:tcalgo_sample_normal} samples from the ideal distribution $\Ncal(0_L,\textrm{Id}_L)$ while \ref{alg:tcalgo_sample_empirical} samples from the empirical distribution $\mu_L$.

+The parameters of the Adam algorithm were set to the defaults.
+Note that here the unknowns are coordinates of the vectors $X_j$ and the goal of the algorithm is to find the optimal $X_j$, $j=1,..,J$.
+To do so, the stochastic optimization algorithm needs to compute the gradient, with respect to $X$ of the loss function.
+Such a computation is done with the usual tools of back-propagation even if here the learned parameters do not correspond to neural network layers.

-\begin{remark} Note that, even if we describe the measure representation for the particular situation of GAN/VAE that have as target a multi-dimensional normal distribution, the procedure above can be generalized to any other targets.
-But on the other hand, for the normal distribution, the distance from a sum of Dirac masses to the normal distribution can be computed analytically as in \cite{turinici_radonsobolev_2021}; such a analytic formula renders the sampling from the target distribution useless and the whole stochastic optimization can be replaced by a deterministic optimization; we tested the procedure and the results were coherent with what is reported here. \end{remark}
+Note that, even if we describe the measure representation for the particular situation that have as target a multi-dimensional normal distribution, the procedure above can be generalized to any other targets.
+On the other hand, for the normal distribution, the distance from a sum of Dirac measures to the normal distribution can be computed analytically as in \cite{turinici_radonsobolev_2021}; such an analytic formula renders the sampling from the target distribution useless and the whole stochastic optimization in algorithm \ref{alg:tcalgo_sample_normal} can be replaced by a deterministic optimization; we tested the procedure and the results were coherent with what is reported here.